Wasee3/Openshift/Automation/Monitoring_Openshift_upgrades_using_CronJobs.md

 # Pre-Requisites
 1. Cronjob service account should have permission to monitor Machine Config Pools.
 2. A separate namespace.
-3. An Open Network connection in case the SMTP server reside in a different Subnet.
+3. An Open Network connection in case the SMTP server resides in a different Subnet.

 ## Procedure
 1. Create a shell script to check mcp status *monitor_mcp.sh*.